notmuch/notmuch/doc/man1/notmuch-compact.rst

 Supported options for **compact** include

-``--backup=``\ <directory>
+.. program:: compact

+.. option:: --backup=<directory>

    Save the current database to the given directory before replacing it with the compacted database.
 The backup directory must not exist and it must reside on the same mounted filesystem as the current database.

-``--quiet``
+.. option:: --quiet

    Do not report database compaction progress to stdout.

 SEE ALSO
 ========